tylerhou/fiber/README.md

 # Fiber

-Fiber implements an proof-of-concept Python decorator that converts a function to a userspace coroutine that stores local variables on the stack, and can be resumed at specific call points.
+Fiber implements an proof-of-concept Python decorator that rewrites a function so that it can be paused and resumed (by moving stack variables to a heap frame and adding if statements to simulate jumps/gotos to specific lines of code).

-Using a trampoline function that simulates the call stack on the heap, we can call functions that recurse arbitrarily deeply without stack overflowing (assuming we don't run out of heap memory).
+Then, using a trampoline function that simulates the call stack on the heap, we can call functions that recurse arbitrarily deeply without stack overflowing (assuming we don't run out of heap memory).

 ```python3